 ASPEN was saved with her mum and 6 siblings from a high kill shelter in Texas, where dogs generally have just 3 days to be saved before they are killed for space.
-She is spayed, core vaccines, rabies, de-wormed and micro-chipped.
-She has an estimated date of birth of 1 February 2018 and as of 18th May weighed 10.13 pounds.
-Her mum is a 26 pound tri-colour hound type dog, but we have no idea what breed their father is, so we are really not able to say what size she will grow to.
+She is spayed, core vaccines, rabies, de-wormed heartworm and tick disease tested negative and micro-chipped.
+She has an estimated date of birth of 1 February 2018 Her mum is a 26 pound tri-colour hound type dog, but we have no idea what breed their father is.
 It is up to you to look at her pictures and decide what breed you think she looks like.

 We do not recommend dog parks especially with him being so young for several months, it is so very important for families and dogs to form a strong bond and get to know each other before exposing them to the potential dangers of dog parks.
 Although all GaDaH dogs are very well socialized with other dogs, lots of other dogs have not had the benefit of this socialization and do not always know how to play and act with other dogs.
 You also do not know the control the other families have over their dogs and you should always have a good recall for your adopted dog before going to dog parks.